KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: User studies

 \subsubsection{Experiment definition}

-This experiment evaluated the exoskeleton’s adaptability to different hand sizes and mobility range, along with the impact of its structure (without feedback) on real-object manipulation.
-Two hypotheses were tested: (1) the exoskeleton adapts to a wide range of hand sizes while preserving natural finger motion and (2) the strap thimble allows effective manipulation of real objects.

-The evaluation consisted of four parts.
-First, the measurement of 25 right-hand parameters (Fig.~\ref{fig:HandParameters}, Table~\ref{tab:hand_defs}).
-A subset of these parameters was compared to anthropometric data from the ANSUR database of 1000 males and 1300 females \cite{mclain2010use}.
-Second, participants performed 16 hand poses with both the free hand and with the exoskeleton using fingertip and strap thimbles (Fig.~\ref{fig:HandPostures}).
-Third, a customized Six-Hole Peg test, adapted from the Nine-Hole Peg Test \cite{feys2017nine}, was conducted to assess fine-motor manipulation (Fig.~\ref{fig:PEGsetup}).
-Participants performed three repetitions of the task with the free hand and with the exoskeleton attached at the second phalanges using strap thimbles, after a short training period.
-Number of dropped pegs and executing time were measured.
-Finally, ergonomic evaluation was performed using NASA-TLX questionnaires \cite{hart2006nasa} for both conditions of the peg test and a customized set of 16 ergonomic questions (Table~\ref{tab:test1_questionnaire}).
+This experiment evaluated the exoskeleton’s adaptability to different hand sizes and range of motion, as well as the effect of its structure (without feedback) on real-object manipulation.
+Two hypotheses were tested: (1) the exoskeleton adapts to a wide range of hand sizes while preserving natural digit motion, and (2) the strap thimble enables effective manipulation.
+For (1), objective metrics included 25 right-hand measurements (Fig.~\ref{fig:test1_visual_anatomy}, Table~\ref{tab:test1_hand_anatomy}), with a subset compared to ANSUR data \cite{greiner1991hand} to estimate population coverage.
+Digit motion was evaluated across 16 predefined hand poses under three conditions (free hand, exoskeleton with fingertip and strap thimbles), and assessed qualitatively through restriction levels assigned by the experimenter based on visual estimation of posture completion (Fig.~\ref{fig:RoM_overview_results}(\ref{fig:test1_handROM_results})).
+For (2), objective metrics included a customized Six-Hole Peg test adapted from the Nine-Hole Peg Test~\cite{Mathiowetz_1985}.
+Participants performed three repetitions with the free hand and with the exoskeleton attached at the second phalanx, after a short training period.
+Performance was quantified by completion time, defined as the time required to place all pegs and return them to their original positions, and peg-drop count, defined as pegs falling outside the target holes.
+Subjective evaluation included NASA-TLX \cite{hart2006nasa} for each condition in the peg test, and a customized set of 16 ergonomic questions (Table~\ref{tab:test1_questionnaire}).